AkHiL667/Rebirth/README.md

 ### Service Worker
 The service worker (`public/sw.js`) provides:
-- Offline functionality
+- Offline functionality and smart caching
-- Background sync
-- Push notifications
-- Cache management
+- Background scheduling for local notifications (via messages from the app)
+- Optional periodic background sync (browser support varies; falls back gracefully)
+- Basic push handler (for future server‑driven push)
-- Update handling
+- Update handling and versioned caches

+Notes:
+- Background timers may be throttled by OS/browser when the app is closed.
+For guaranteed delivery while fully closed, integrate server push or alarm services.

 ## 📊 Data Management